RileyBell0/journal-rust-backend/README.md

 key = "/etc/ssl/server.key"
 ```

+### .env
-You'll also need to make a `.env` file containing the following
+You'll also need to make a `.env` file containing a definition for `DATABASE_URL`.

+This one should be a URL, and should look something like postgresql://username@host/dbname
+In my case, it's postgresql://rileybell@localhost/dbname".
+This is used for
+- SQLX's `query!` macro
+- Connecting to the database itself

 ```
-# This one should be a URL, and should look something like postgresql://username@host/dbname
-# In my case, it's postgresql://rileybell@localhost/dbname".
-This is for sqlx's query! macro
 DATABASE_URL="<REDACTED>"
 ```